CanonicalLtd/maas-docs/en/installconfig-storage.md

 ![default storage layout][img__2.2_default-storage-layout]

-See [Disk erasure][storage-erasure] for explanation of the options related to the erasing of disks.
+See [Disk erasure][storage-erasure] for an explanation of the options related to the erasing of disks.

 !!!
 Warning "Important":
     The new default will only apply to newly-commissioned nodes.